Purpose

 If you specify any

-clauses, then the number of these clauses must be equal to the number of table partitions.
-If you omit partition
+PARTITION clauses, then the number of these clauses must be equal to the number of table partitions.
+If you omit partition,

 then Oracle Database generates a name that is consistent with the